airswap/airswap-protocols/source/swap/README.md

 ## Usage

-:warning: This package is under active development.
-The [Swap](./contracts/Swap.sol) contract is deployed; see [deploys.json](./deploys.json) for latest.
+:warning: This package is under active development and contains unaudited code.
+The audited [Swap](./contracts/Swap.sol) contract is deployed; see [deploys.json](./deploys.json) for latest.
 For all AirSwap contract deployments see [Deployed Contracts](https://docs.airswap.io/system/contract-deployments).

 ## Commands